dianeooty/belly-button-challenge/README.md

 ## Project Status
-Project is complete and no longer being worked on.
+Project is currently not being worked on.

+## Room for Improvement
+The gauge chart can be updated with more detailed features.

+Room for improvement:
+- Gauge Chart to reflect ranges and needle as indicator.

 ## Acknowledgements